explosion/spacy-llm/README.md

 {"text": "Michael travelled through South America by bike.", "ents": [{"start_char": 0, "end_char": 7, "label": "PERSON"}, {"start_char": 26, "end_char": 39, "label": "LOC"}], "relations": [{"dep": 0, "dest": 1, "relation": "Visits"}]}
 ```

+Note: the REL task relies on pre-extracted entities to make its prediction.
-Note: you'll need to add a NER-capable component to your spaCy pipeline
+Hence, you'll need to add a component that populates `doc.ents` with recognized
-and put it _before_ the REL component.
+spans to your spaCy pipeline and put it _before_ the REL component.

 ```ini
 [components.llm.task]